 From 1 April 2017 business rate relief is 100% for properties up to and including £12,000 rateable value, with tapered relief of between 100% and 0% for properties with rateable values between £12,001 and £15,000.

-For those ratepayers who have lost their entitlement to small business rate relief due to the revaluation, the government have introduced a scheme to limit the increases in charges to £600 for the 2017/18 financial year.
+For those ratepayers who have lost their entitlement to small business rate relief due to the revaluation, the government have introduced a scheme to limit the increases in charges to £600 per year for the financial years 2017/18 to 2021/22.

 Apply for small business rate relief